AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

    >
    >You need to publish the learning program before you enroll learners or an instance.

-1. Click Instances on the left pane and click **Add new instances** on the right corner of the page to include details of the instance.
+1. Click Instances on the left pane and click **[!UICONTROL Add new instances]** on the right corner of the page to include details of the instance.

 For more information on learning programs, refer  [Learning programs feature.](/help/migrated/administrators/feature-summary/learning-programs.md)